 We have therefore partnered with Trust My Travel Ltd., which provides financial protection services to over 2000 partners around the world.
 Funds paid to us by our customers are protected via an Insurance policy held by Trust My Travel.
 Each traveller and the description of services sold is declared against Trust My Travel's insurance policy directly against our financial failure.
-In the event of our insolvency, you will be refunded for any unfulfilled products and/or repatriation to the UK (where applicable).
-Please see our website or booking conditions for more information.
+In the event of our insolvency, you will be refunded for any unfulfilled products

-16. Responsible Tourism
+17. Responsible Tourism